yuvraj24/MovieCreator/README.md

 # About Me

 ### Yuvraj Pandey
-I am a passionate Mobility Engineer which likes to push himself on various fronts of technologies.
+I am a passionate Engineer who likes to push himself on various fronts of technologies.

 For more exciting updates follow me,